howardisaacson/Intro-to-Astro-2021/Week1_Intro_unix_python/README.md

 * Read the paper, and save a list of questions you may have.
 * Read the paper again a few days later, and revisit your list of questions
 * Post at least one question on Piazza, and respond to at least one of your classmates' questions.

-## Writing Prompt (5-7 mins):
-* What are your goals for this course?
-* What topics in astronomy interest you? e.g. astrobiology, exoplanets, dark energy, black holes, etc.

-## Assignment of students to mentors
-* On the google doc, check to see who your mentor is.
-This will be your primary point of contact for the rest of the course.